Pitch Deck Structure: What Investors Want To See

 Two previous slides become absolutely critical here: first, of course, the business model.
 You have to understand how much money you will be making from each one of your customers.
 And second, the target audience slides.
 If you are not really sure about who your customer is, then this TAM number can become astronomically high, and that’s usually bad news.

 You have to be really sure about what your pricing is, and who your customer is.
+This video from our channel is a great guide on how to estimate your TAM:

 Why Us Section